mekline/MakeMetasforStims/ontology sketch.md

 string Contact email

-list Stimulus Types <- Creator may not provide all dependencies, we should be able to reconstruct
+list StimulusTypes <- Creator may not provide all dependencies, we should be able to reconstruct

-list ItemVersions - If each item in a set has multiple versions (e.g. sad, happy, angry of actor 1, actor 2, and so on), list them here
+list UniqueFields <- Does this stimulus set have some more properties that its types don't define?
+List them here.

 ####Linguistic